-In planning and performing our audit of the consolidated financial statements, we considered JSI Research and Training Institute, Inc. and its affiliate's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of JSI Research and Training Institute, Inc. and Affiliates's internal control.
+In planning and performing our audit of the consolidated financial statements, we considered JSI.
+Research and Training Institute; Inc. and its affiliate's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the "purpose of expressing an opinion on the effectiveness of JSI Research and Training Institute, Inc. and Affiliates' s internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the Organization's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the Organization's financial statements will not be provented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of the organization of the organization's financial statements will not be provented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.